 In the 19th century it was not uncommon for makers and retailers to engrave their name on components or microscopes made by others.
-Moginie's signature is shown on a folding tripod microscope shown below.
+Moginie's signature is shown on both folding tripods and bar limb microscopes as shown below.

 Inside the bell jar with Dr. Cooke's microscope, stored at the Royal Horticultural Society (originally The Horticultural Society of London), was a note stating "Students Portable Microscope especially constructed to order by Moginie with large body and rack movement".